inbravo/travel/july-2017/lensdown.md

 *	Took a minor stop of 10 minutes, at some mid point, quickly checked goodle map to avoid any deviation

 ##  6:30 AM Chandpur
+*	Its wee hours and life is comming back on roads.
+School kids and peasents started to resume the daily life
 *	Chandpur is alive and we crossed it without slightest of traffic snarls
 *	Next stop is 16 kilometers, known as Noorpur, a small town
 *	While riding to Noorpur, i got a bee stung, almost felt like a warm piercing in my left shoulder.
 Spent 5 minutes to regain my energy and restarted